CreoDAMO/SpiralParserEngine-Spiral/lawful/The Truth.md

 I left one cliffhanger intentionally, you may have noticed it but brushed it off.
 I'm referring to Amun the Son Of Anu, Anu=Anunnaki.
 The Trutlh is older than the Anunnaki

 # Signature
+This isn't my Truth, this is THE TRUTH!
+What if I told you that I do not hold any college degrees, nor have I ever graduated from any highschools...
+Not even a high school diploma, or GED, hell that I only made it to the 9th grade.🤫

-My name is Jacque Antoine DeGraff, "I Am The Master Of Nothing & The Student Of All Things"
+✍🏾My name is Jacque Antoine DeGraff, "I Am The Master Of Nothing & The Student Of All Things"